Scottish-Tech-Army/soundscape-backend/docs/photondeploy.md

 ## Instructions

 Deployment of the photon server works as follows.
+Each deploy script under `scripts/` prints `SUCCESS` as its final line and exits 0 on completion.
+If you do not see `SUCCESS`, treat the run as failed and investigate before continuing to the next step.

 - Set up a config file.
 Photon instances should be named `pNN` where `NN` is a two digit number that should be monotonically increasing, such as `p01`.